agustinesco/a_pathfinding_algorithm/README.md

-# a_pathfinding_algorithm
+# A* pathfinding algorithm

-An implementation of a pathfinding algorythm using rust
+An implementation of an a* pathfinding algorithm using rust

 I've take inspiration in the following tutorials